alondraorn/DH-150-Assignments/assignment01/README.md

 ## 4: Consistency and Standards

 Internal Consistency: The UCLA Bruins app struggles with internal consistency.
 Most notably, the double menu system is redundant and ineffective.
 You can both "buy tickets" in the sidebar menu as well as the static menu at the bottom of the screen.
 This inconsistency clutters the interface and confuses the user who doesn't know which menu leads to which pages.
 In addition, the mechanism by which the user exits a page is different depending on the page.
 If the user is in the sidebar menu, he/she has to tap the menu icon to close it.
 On the other hand, if the user is on the game interface, he/she has to tap the "done" button at the boddon of the screen.
 This inconsistency also hinders efficient usability.
+This issue can be improved by integrating both menu systems into one that is collectively exhaustive.

 ![B3](https://drive.google.com/uc?id=1lWNQyeZso_Ui4KX3p34YN6qbFnpRx3F_)